Modifying your widget content

 Open the Widget Content editor

-3. Click Administration in the top menu.
+2. Click Administration in the left navigation bar.

 5. Scroll down to Widget Content and click Edit Content.